Environment

 Contributing to the spread of compact, next-generation MRI devices that do not use natural resources (liquid helium) in the medical field

-In 2016~18, Fujikura received a development business from the New Energy and Industrial Technology Development Organization, and has been developing rare-earth-based high-temperature superconducting wires with the aim of application MRI equipment.
+In FY2016~18, Fujikura received a development business from the New Energy and Industrial Technology Development Organization, and has been developing rare earth high-temperature superconducting wires aimed at application for MRI equipment.

-The high-temperature superconducting MRI system has already succeeded in acquiring images with a small device, and this time, it has reached a critical current density of 400 A/mm2 in a magnetic field, making it a compact next-generation MRI system that does not use natural resources (liquid helium)
+High-temperature superconducting MRI equipment has already been successful in acquiring images with small devices, and this time, by reaching a critical current density of 400 A/mm2 in a magnetic field, it has reached a level where compact next-generation MRI equipment that does not use natural resources (liquid helium) can be realized.

-Fujikura will continue to expand its high-temperature superconductivity business by providing rare earth-based high-temperature superconducting wires and coil products in response to further growth in demand.
+Fujikura will continue to expand its high-temperature superconducting business by providing rare earth-based high-temperature superconducting wires and coil products to meet further demand growth.